Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
         ```

-    3. **Skip this step if the destination blade location has not been previously populated with a blade** Add the MAC and IP addresses and also the `Node Maintenance Network` description to the interfaces.
+    3. **Skip this step if the destination blade location has not been previously populated with a blade.**
+       Add the MAC and IP addresses and also the `Node Maintenance Network` description to the interfaces.
        The ComponentID and IPAddress must be the values recorded from the blade previously in the destination location and the MACAddress must be the value recorded from the blade.
        These values were recorded if the blade was removed via the [Removing a Liquid-cooled blade from a System](Removing_a_Liquid-cooled_blade_from_a_System.md) procedure.

         Values recorded from the blade that was was previously in the slot.